 1media/1717 first map showing Indiantown_edited-1.jpg2017-04-09T15:37:38-07:00Will Fenton9e3bf7727b68fc64e416bcd18efaefb81d06944cArtWill Fenton9image_header2019-06-14T18:18:36-07:00Will Fenton9e3bf7727b68fc64e416bcd18efaefb81d06944c

 The following manuscripts seek to provide an overview of the activities of the Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures between 1756-1772.
 Visit The Friendly Association Papers at Haverford College for a complete listing of manuscripts.

-Check out Beyond Penn's Treaty, a new digital project from Quaker & Special Collections at Haverford College and Friends Historical Library at Swarthmore College.
+Reference Beyond Penn's Treaty, a digital project from Quaker & Special Collections at Haverford College and Friends Historical Library at Swarthmore College.
 Beyond Penn's Treaty will provide access to linked and annotated versions of Quaker diaries, letters, and meeting records which record contact with American Indians.
 The site will allow users to search for people, organizations, and places within a variety of documents; view maps of travel routes and common locations mentioned; and transcribe documents.
-The stranscribed text versions of these documents, scanned images, and the metadata spreadsheets will be available for download and reuse.
+The transcribed text versions of these documents, scanned images, and the metadata spreadsheets will be available for download and reuse.

 First, read through your assigned selection.
 Then, transcribe the selection word-for-word in a Google Doc.
 In order to demonstrate comprehension of the text, rewrite your selection in vernacular English, or as you might speak to a friend.